Alissa-4/Alissa-4/README.md

 # Hello!

-My name is Alissa.
+My name is Alissa Hernandez.
 I’m a Computer Programming and Analysis student with a strong interest in IT, programming, web development, and hands-on technical work.
 I enjoy building and troubleshooting systems, making programs, and building functional and creative websites.

 I am currently learning C++, and am looking to improve my problem-solving skills through cousework and projects.